 - Go to bed earlier, as the first stretch of the night is usually where you get the best quality sleep.
 That way you will already have logged a few hours by the time waking-up starts.

 - Avoid TV and cellphone screens for the hour before bedtime, as this stimulates brain activity in ways unhealthy for sleep.

 - Try to get some rest when your baby is sleeping in the day – easier said than done, but still worth pursuing.

 - Be careful of overstimulating baby during the day.
 Remember that different children and different ages can handle different levels of stimulation

 - Consider co-sleeping, as many babies sleep better with mom or dad.
 Co-sleeping also supports breastfeeding.
 It’s unrealistic to expect that after being away from baby the whole day, he/she should not miss you at all during the night.
 No other mammal sleeps separately from her babies!
-Consider the BabyWombWorld Camp Cot and Co-sleeper for easier and safe co-sleeping.
+Consider the BabyWombWorld Camp Cot for easier and safe co-sleeping.